-Colour, design, size.
-These are all things you have control over when building that new deck but what elements do you look for in assuring your deck is stable, sturdy and long lasting?
+Colour, design, and size.
+These are all things you have control over when building that new deck, but what elements do you look for in assuring your deck is stable, sturdy and long-lasting?
 The following four factors are important to consider when choosing your contractor.
-While low-maintenance decking products have increased the lifespan of the average deck, insist on a foundation what won't compromise that longevity.
+While low-maintenance decking products have increased the lifespan of the average deck, insist on a foundation that won’t compromise that longevity.

 Like your home, the foundation of your new deck is likely the most important part of the structure.
 There are many ways to lay the foundation of a deck, but many of those are not quality and won’t stand the test of time.

-Historically, helical piers were reserved for commercial application.
-More and more they are being used in residential applications and for good reason.
+Historically, helical piers were reserved for commercial applications.
+More and more, they are being used in residential applications and for good reason.
 Helical piers are drilled at least 5 feet into the ground.
 They adhere to a torque reading provided by your engineer.
 Once that reading is achieved, your deck will be guaranteed never to move.